xzhoward/Unit4.Prisma.Workshop.PuppyBowl.API/README.md

 ### Serve the Data with Express

-1. Install Express and create a server with a `/players` router.
+1. Install Express and create a server.
    - `npm install express morgan`
    - `npm install -D nodemon`
    - Add a script to your `package.json` file that starts your application: